 Training material in your courses can be completed by learners in various ways, depending on the type of learning object.
 This article details the event that triggers a training material to be marked as complete within the platform.

-To learn more about resetting the tracking and completion of a learning object for learners, refer to this article.
+Learn more about resetting the tracking and completion of a learning object for learners.

 When Training Materials are Marked as Complete